Love our wetlands together on Waiheke

 Description:

-Waiheke Resources Trust (WRT) is all about creating a great place to live, and undertakes programmes that encourage community development and ecological sustainability on Waiheke Island.
-Through its Love Our Wetlands project, WRT is working to restore seven significant wetland areas on Waiheke — Matiatia wetland, Owhanake, Te Huruhi Bay awa, Okahuiti, Rangihoua and Te Matuku — each of which has unique historical, cultural, ecological and environmental value.
+This Trust is all about creating a great place to live, and undertakes programmes that encourage community development and ecological sustainability on Waiheke Island.
+Through its Love Our Wetlands project, this Trust is working to restore seven significant wetland areas on Waiheke — Matiatia wetland, Owhanake, Te Huruhi Bay awa, Okahuiti, Rangihoua and Te Matuku — each of which has unique historical, cultural, ecological and environmental value.
 LOWW takes a ‘whole of landscape’ ecological approach to restoring wetlands.
 Through this mahi, we are creating vibrant habitats where our native species can thrive and communities are connected.

 Toitū te marae a Tane Toitū te marae a Tangaroa Toitū te iwi - If the land is well and the sea is well, We the people will thrive.